Department of Sociology

 C. 6 semester credit hours from one of the following options:6

 1. Thesis Option: This option is available only with permission from an instructor, the Graduate Advisor of Record, and after the completion of 24 semester credit hours.
 Students electing the thesis option are required to enroll in SOC 6983 or SOC 6986 Master’s Thesis for a total of 6 credit hours, which includes completion of an oral comprehensive exam (i.e., successful thesis proposal defense).
-Students failing to complete all requirements of the thesis option within the 6 credit hours would be required to enroll for 1 credit hour of SOC 6981 Master’s Thesis.
+Students failing to complete all requirements of the thesis option within the 6 credit hours will be required to enroll for 1 credit hour of SOC 6981 Master’s Thesis.
 The Master’s thesis requires compliance with UTSA thesis requirements and a successful final thesis defense.

 3. Exit Seminar Option (Written Comprehensive Examination): The Master’s degree exit seminar must be taken in the final semester of the student's program if this completion option is selected.
 Students who select this option are required to take the written comprehensive examination and complete two additional electives (6 hours).
 It is required that one of these additional electives be SOC 6933 Exit Seminar, which is graded as Credit/Non-Credit.
 This course provides a review of the three core courses from which all exam questions will be drawn.
 At the end of the course, the written comprehensive examination will be administered.
-The comprehensive exam is a time-limited, closed-book exam administered in two 4-hour sessions on one day at the end of each semester.
+The comprehensive exam is a time-limited, exam administered at the end of each semester.
 A student must complete this course to satisfy the requirements of the degree, but can also receive credit for this course without successfully completing the comprehensive exam.
 In the event that a student does not pass all sections, the student must retake the full comprehensive exam in a subsequent semester.
 Students have one calendar year (two semesters) from their initial attempt to successfully pass the comprehensive exam.
 Students will be dismissed from the program after two unsuccessful attempts to pass the comprehensive exam.
 Students do not need to re-enroll in SOC 6933 to retake the comprehensive exam.
-Students not enrolled in any other courses would be required to enroll in 1 credit hour of SOC 6961 Comprehensive Examination in the subsequent long semester in which the student wishes to retake the comprehensive exam.
+Students not enrolled in any other courses will be required to enroll in 1 credit hour of SOC 6961 Comprehensive Examination in the subsequent long semester in which the student wishes to retake the comprehensive exam.

 Total Credit Hours36